CakeSlayers/CakeSlayers.github.io/_posts/2022-03-19-Defeating-Epsilon-Loader-V0.34-Vol-2.md

 ### Another Thunk Function

-In turn we seeked to the function `j_eCallStaticObjectMethodV` .
+In turn we seek to the function `j_eCallStaticObjectMethodV` .

-`j_eCallStaticObjectMethodV` is another thunk function which jumps to the function `eCallStaticObjectMethodV` .
+It turns out that `j_eCallStaticObjectMethodV` is another thunk function which jumps to the function `eCallStaticObjectMethodV` .

 ### JNI helper Function